ni4et/marlin_config/readme.md

 The third line is the original line, now commented out.

 The special strings '//-DHT' and '//+DHT' are markers so that the changes we made can be found.
+Lines that contain either of these strings will be recovered to their orignal content before new changes are applied.

 This should be almost like the files were modified manually with each change signed by the user.
 It so happens that running the modified files against an >empty< configuration.txt will restore the cofiguration files to their original unconfigured state.

 Yes, my initials are "DHT".
 Change the 2 lines in the python file if you need to.
-"DHT" is a string that doesn't show up much in code so grep won't be finding it extraniously.
+"DHT" is a string that doesn't show up much in code so grep won't be finding it extraneously.